connectrpc/conformance/README.md

 To verify compatibility with other protocol implementations, the conformance test also uses reference client and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go).

+> This project is currently in alpha.
+As a result, the conformance suite makes no backward compatibility guarantees at this point.
+The goal is to eventually publish a stable release but please be aware we may make changes as we gather feedback from early adopters.

 ## Testing your implementation

 ### Setup